Nmyhi/burnandbeyond/README.md

 * [Shotcut](https://shotcut.org/download/ "free, open source video editor software") was used for formatting the index page's hero video.
 * [ChatGpt](https://openai.com/blog/chatgpt "free text generator AI") was used for generating content for the about us page.
 * [Dall-E-2](https://openai.com/dall-e-2 "Dall-E-2 open AI") was used for generating the material section's fixed background picture.
+* [TinyJPG](https://tinyjpg.com/ "TinyJPG online image compressor software") was used to compress the gallery images to improve performance.

 ## Testing